IATI/IATI-Dashboard/README.rst

 Introduction
 ------------

-The IATI dashboard displays key numbers and graphs about the data on the `IATI registry <http://iatiregistry.org/>`__.
+The Code for IATI dashboard displays key numbers and graphs about the data on the `IATI registry <http://iatiregistry.org/>`__.

 See the Dashboard in action at https://dashboard.codeforiati.org